redocbew/bedlam/README.md

 # Bedlam (Home)Labs

+Shoutout to [LevelOneTechs](https://level1techs.com/) for giving me a new way to deplete my bank account during the pandemic.

 ## Goals
 1. Networking essentials: routing, subnetting, vlans, etc
-2. Containerized applications
+2. A deep(er) dive into containerized applications
-3. Cluster orchestration with Kubernetes
+3. Orchestration with Kubernetes
-4. Automated deployment with Ansible
+4. Automated deployment with Ansible(plus Teraform?
+Vagrant?)
 5. XCP-ng workstation setup
 6. XCP-ng VM installs
 7. Storage administration with TrueNAS Scale
+8. Syncthing for documents and working files across systems
-8. Replication to a secondary backup NAS
+9. Replication to a secondary backup NAS

 ## Hardware